Prime01-oss/Mathex/README.md

-MathBuddy 🧮✨
+mathex 🧮✨

-MathBuddy is a digital mathematics notebook built with React + TypeScript, designed to help students and enthusiasts write, sketch, and organize math easily.
+mathex is a digital mathematics notebook built with React + TypeScript, designed to help students and enthusiasts write, sketch, and organize math easily.
 It supports LaTeX, graphing, sketching, and note-taking in one place — like a math-focused Notion.

 🚀 Features